In Worcester, you’ll enjoy the excitement and opportunity of a major city that’s a true college town.

 Hundreds of Additional Course Options

-A member of the Higher Education Consortium of Central Massachusetts (HECCMA), Assumption allows you to take for-credit classes at 10 nearby colleges and universities.
-Through HECCMA, you can also participate in events at member schools and use other Consortium college libraries free of charge.
+A member of the Higher Education Consortium of Central Massachusetts (HECCMA), Assumption allows you to take for-credit classes at 10 nearby universities.
+Through HECCMA, you can also participate in events at member schools and use other Consortium university libraries free of charge.

 Endless Ways to Stay Active